 • Reads slowly.

-• Follows spoken directions well.
+• Follows verbal directions well.

-• Enjoys acting, being on stage.
+• Enjoys acting, and being on stage.

 o Using word association to remember facts and lines.

 o Watching videos.

 o Using audiotapes for language practice.

 o Taping notes after writing them.

 It is essential to know that one person can be tactile, visual, and auditory and can benefit from a combination of the methods.
 Not all forms of studying work for everyone, even if they do fall under one of these categories.
 It is important to try each method until they find one that works for them.
 Learners/students can also modify processes to suit their individual needs.

 Tip for procrastinators: